dentarg/auth0-blog/_posts/2017-01-19-we-are-now-open-id-certified.markdown

 A user gets an OpenID account through an OpenID identity provider.
 The user uses that account to sign into any site (a relying party) that accepts OpenID authentication (for example, YouTube).
 This open-source framework, provided by the OpenID standard, lets the user, relying party and the identity provider “just work” together.

-Instead of having to sign up on a website and keep track of your passwords, you only need to sign up once and use that login across a number of websites.
+Instead of having to sign up on a website and keep track of your passwords, you only need to sign up once and use that login across various applications.

 On a website, it might look something like this: